 The tower is surrounded by a 3.3 meter thick wall with two gates.
 The Eastern Gate is 2 meters away from the tower, and the Western Gate is 6 meters away.
 The foundation of the Tower is also square-shaped and is multilayered.
 The lower layer has a perimeter of 33.5 meters.
 It is surrounded by stone balusters decorated with lion sculptures.
 The higher layer has a perimeter of 21 meters.

 On the stone wall standing east of the layer, there carved “Forever Govern the Mountains and Rivers”.
+The Qianxun Tower is empty inside thus it is easy to construct stairways reaching the top.
 They were left behind by Mu Shijie, descendant of Muying who was the Emperor of the Qian Kingdom.
 The carved characters look vigorous, strong and full of verve.
 There is a stele behind the stone wall built to commemorate the reconstruction of the Three Towers by the provincial government.

 The first floor of the tower body is the highest among all with a height of 13.45 meters.
 The formation and building area of the second floor is almost the same as those of the 15th floor.
 It has a height of 2 meters and a width of 10 meters.
 It has cascading eaves.
 The body is made of 17 layers of bricks.
 Each layer reaches out of the body 0.05 to 0.07 meters than the layer below.